Rigid models for 2-gerbes I: Chern-Simons geometry: Introduction

-Christian Saemann asked the question---about string structures on $S^5$---that sparked the line of inquiry leading ultimately to this paper, during a visit to Adelaide.
-CS also financially supported the first author during a visit to Heriot-Watt University in 2014 to speak on early work related to this project (contained in a forthcoming paper in the series) at the Workshop on Higher Gauge Theory and Higher Quantization.
+\textbf{Acknowledgements.}\quad Christian Saemann asked the question---about string structures on $S^5$---that sparked the line of inquiry leading ultimately to this paper, during a visit to Adelaide.
+CS also financially supported the first author during a visit to Heriot-Watt University in 2014 to speak \cite{Roberts_14} on early work related to this project (expanded in a forthcoming paper \cite{rb2g_III} in the series) at the Workshop on Higher Gauge Theory and Higher Quantization.
 This work was also presented in 2015 at the Eduard \v{C}ech Institute for Algebra, Geometry and Physics, while visiting Urs Schreiber, who also provided support at the time.
-General thanks to Michael Murray for helpful discussions on many occasions, including some of the prehistory of bundle gerbes, and support all-round; Ben Webster for discussion of Lie algebras; Dominik Rist, Christian Saemann and Martin Wolf for discussions around the definition of the central extension of the loop group and the connection thereon (based on the first arXiv version of \cite{RSW_22}); John Baez for gracious discussion around the sign error in \cite{BSCS}; and Kevin van Helden for sharing his private lengthy calculations (for the paper \cite{vanHelden_21}) around sign conventions for 2-term $L_\infty$-algebras and their weak maps.
+General thanks to Michael Murray for helpful discussions on many occasions, including some of the prehistory of bundle gerbes, and support all-round; Ben Webster for discussion of Lie algebras; Dominik Rist, Christian Saemann and Martin Wolf for discussions around the definition of the central extension of the loop group and the connection thereon (based on the first arXiv version of \cite{RSW_22}); John Baez for gracious discussion around the sign errors in \cite{BSCS} and issuing a correction to that paper; and Kevin van Helden for sharing his lengthy private calculations (for the paper \cite{vanHelden_21}) around sign conventions for 2-term $L_\infty$-algebras and their weak maps, helping to confirm the correct sign choice for Definition~\ref{def:string_xmod}.
+Lastly we thank the referee for their helpful suggestions, including establishing the construction of a (trivialised) rigid bundle 2-gerbe from a (trivialised) bigerbe.